okami101/vuetify-admin/packages/docs/guide/generators.md

 For database API, each field can contain a specific `db` property which will precise DB related attributes :

-|> schema,generator,db
+|> schema generator db

 The `attributes` property define all valid attributes for UI field widget :

-|> schema,generator,field.properties.attributes
+|> schema generator field.properties.attributes

 The `form` property allows you advanced control on UI input widget :

-|> schema,generator,field.properties.form
+|> schema generator field.properties.form

 Same for advanced `filter` property :

-|> schema,generator,field.properties.filter
+|> schema generator field.properties.filter

 :::tip YAML DEVELOMENT
 For better YAML development experience you should use this [VSCode extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
 Next set `https://vtec.okami101.io/schemas/generator.json` value on your workspace settings for each generator YAML file inside `yaml.schemas` settings.
 Now you have autocompletion with full documentation !